RayCirko/portfolio-analysis/README.md

 **Result:** Screenshot: `figures/figure3_top_contributors.png`

 This query lists the top 5 portfolio tickers contributing the most to overall return.
 It highlights which holdings drive the portfolio’s performance.

+## Key Insights
+- The top 10 portfolio stocks had higher Sharpe Ratios than the S&P 500 average.
+- Apple (AAPL) and Microsoft (MSFT) were the largest contributors to portfolio returns.
+- Monthly analysis revealed seasonal volatility patterns, with higher returns in Q4.

 ---